MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/03-2-Quotes.md

 1. For **Airpot XL Reservoir Extension**, leave *1* for **Quantity**, then select **Add**.

-1. Select **Save to Opportunity**.
+1. Select **Save to Opportunity** in the bottom-right.

-1. Hover over the **Airpot XL 6 Month Filter** product, and select the right arrow in the rightmost column to navigate to it.
+1. Hover over the **Airpot XL 6 Month Filter** product in the list, then select the right arrow in the rightmost column to navigate to it.

     ![Navigate to opportunity](./Media/nav-to-opp.png)